-• The Sub-Advisor must invest at least 50% of the portfolio in companies that have a strong ESG Materiality rating (1 to 3).
-Where necessary, the Sub-Advisor may assess companies that are not covered by its ESG Materiality Rating Model using its own research, or engage with companies that have low ESG Materiality Ratings for improvement, in order to achieve this 50% minimum commitment.
+- The Portfolio must maintain, overall, a positive weighted average ESG Materiality rating when compared with the S&P 500 Index over rolling 12-month periods. - The Investment Manager must invest at least 50% of the portfolio in companies that have a strong ESG Materiality rating (1 to 3).
+In exceptional circumstances, the Investment Manager may (i) assess companies that are not covered by its ESG Materiality Rating Model using its own research, (ii) rely on its own research to depart from a rating produced by its ESG Materiality Rating Model that it considers to be inaccurate, (iii) engage with companies that have either a low ESG Materiality rating, or are not covered by its ESG Materiality Rating Model, for improvement, or (iv) include companies that have either a low ESG Materiality rating, or are not covered by its ESG Materiality Rating Model, that qualify as sustainable investments, to achieve this 50% minimum commitment.